imclean557/media_download_tracker/README.md

 ### Post-Installation

-A default view is now provided.
+A basic view is provided.
 Review `/admin/structure/views/view/media_download_tracker` and modify as required.

 **To set up your own view:**